Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

   * :smiley: = Thorough, adequate test cases.
   * :sunglasses: = Thorough, adequate, and documented test cases.
 * Calculating code coverage of a `pytest` test suite
-  * :disappointed: = Does not check code coverage at all, 0%.
+  * :disappointed: = Does not check code coverage at all, 0%
-  * :confused: = Checks up to 25% code coverage with `pytest`.
+  * :confused: = Checks up to 25% code coverage with `pytest`
-  * :neutral_face: = Checks up to 50% code coverage with `pytest`.
+  * :neutral_face: = Checks up to 50% code coverage with `pytest`
-  * :smiley: = Checks up to 75% code coverage with `pytest`.
+  * :smiley: = Checks up to 75% code coverage with `pytest`
-  * :sunglasses: = Checks 100% code coverage with `pytest`.
+  * :sunglasses: = Checks 100% code coverage with `pytest`
 * Reporting code coverage through an online provider
-  * :disappointed: = Does not report or check coverage.
+  * :disappointed: = Does not report or check coverage
-  * :neutral_face: = Checks and reports some code coverage using an online provider.
+  * :neutral_face: = Checks and reports some code coverage using an online provider
-  * :sunglasses: = Checks and reports code coverage through an online provider and documentation provided.
+  * :sunglasses: = Checks and reports code coverage through an online provider and documentation provided
-* Using docstrings to document a Python program.
+* Using docstrings to document a Python program
-  * :disappointed: = Does not use docstrings.
+  * :disappointed: = Does not use docstrings
-  * :confused: = Incorrect use of docstrings which are unidentifiable to the compiler.
+  * :confused: = Incorrect use of docstrings which are unidentifiable to the compiler
-  * :neutral_face: = Adds docstrings, but they do not fully describe the functions/methods effect as a command.
+  * :neutral_face: = Adds docstrings, but they do not fully describe the functions/methods effect as a command
-  * :smiley: = Successfully adds docstrings with useful description, but they lack some proper syntax.
+  * :smiley: = Successfully adds docstrings with useful description, but they lack some proper syntax
-  * :sunglasses: = Successfully adds docstring with useful description and proper syntax.
+  * :sunglasses: = Successfully adds docstring with useful description and proper syntax
 * Adopting and applying appropriate naming conventions
   * :disappointed: = Use unconventional naming styles foreign to python's syntax.
   * :confused: = Use appropriate naming styles that are not entirely conventional.